As an Amazon Associate I earn from qualifying purchases.

 So when I decided to get back into running as a middle-aged obese man I started looking at 100 miles long off-road running races.
-It was just way more inspiring to me than thinking about jogging a 5K.
+Ya know, during my breaks at work while eating a doughnut.

 Unfortunately, my entire motivation and aspirations were upended when I tried to go out for a run.
 While I was in college, running a 100-mile race would have been a crazy lofty goal.
-Now it was just stupid.
-It turns out that even maintaining a jog for more than 2 minutes would be a lofty enough goal that I could be proud of.

-Around this time I had a friend who got was really getting into running challenged me to run a 5K with him (as he was training for a triathlon).
+Around this time I had a friend who got was really getting into running and challenged me to run a 5K with him (as he was training for a triathlon).
 Being the sucker I am, I agreed and we set a date for about 3 months in the future.

 Since I was a couch-dwelling potato that I was at the time I knew I needed to find a way to improve my running health and get up to speed (so to speak) very quickly.
 This is what led me to try a couch to 5k program.